-In the <Pattern Select> group of the Key1 DME Wipe Adjust menu, press [1ch].
+In the <Pattern Select> group of the Key1 DME Wipe Adjust menu, press [1ch] for one-channel mode or [2ch] for two-channel mode.

-The Pattern Select menu for one-channel mode appears.
+The Pattern Select menu appears.

 2 Select the desired DME wipe pattern group with one of the following buttons.